Graphic Design BA

 The Bachelor of Arts in Graphic Design program develops artistic skill and professional discipline in the world of visual communication and presentation.
 The curriculum is flexible and broad based and satisfies many student needs.

-The Bachelor of Arts in Graphic Design program offers four concentrations:
+The Bachelor of Arts in Graphic Design program offers three concentrations:

 - Concentration in Illustration